Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

   ====================================  ======  ==========================

-``ETHTOOL_A_DEBUG_MSGMASK`` bit set allows setting or modifying mask of enabled debugging message types for the device.
+``ETHTOOL_A_DEBUG_MSGMASK`` bit set allows setting or modifying mask of enabled debugging message types for the woke device.

 WOL_GET